last updated April 16, 2019

 Nerves can take a very long time to heal and reconnect.
 That could mean 5 - 10 years or more.
 Unlike a broken bone or a serious cut that can heal in a matter of 6 - 8 weeks, nerves heal slowly.
 Very slowly.

-This is a very good question, and, the main reason to avoid surgery if possible.
-Almost all of them are related to the cut nerves.
+This is a very good question, and, the main reason to avoid Peyronies disease surgery if possible.
+Almost all of the worst side effects are related to the cut nerves.

 There are a number of rather unpleasant possible side effects from a Peyronies surgery that include and are not limited to: